Mikapall/Demon-s-Souls-SL1-Repository/ds2.md

   - Not allowed to see the screen, you need a clear webcam stream to prove.
 - SL1 & CoC Fist only
   - Vanquisher's Seal is not allowed.
 Show your rings / equipment screen after killing the bosses.
+- SL1 & CoC +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
+  - Red Tearstone Ring is not allowed on this run.
+Beats the whole purpose of doing little damage.
+  - Offensive pyromancies are not allowed on this run.
+Beats the whole purpose of doing little damage.
 - SL1 All Bosses Speedrun
   - Check the [Index](./index.md) section on Speedruns.
   - 'The Lost Crowns' DLCs are mandatory.